faizanvahevaria/chrisamow.github.io/_posts/2016-12-11-electron-apps.md

 layout: post
 title: "electron apps"
 category: javascript
-tags: [electron, framework, github]
+tags: [electron, framework, cpp, github]
 comments: true
 ---
 {% include JB/setup %}
-I've been hearing more and more about electron this year and didn't realize how many apps are written in it...
+I've been hearing more and more about electron this year and didn't realize how many apps are written in it...(I can't believe it is over 3 years old!)
 It didn't occur to me that Visual Studio Code would be written in it!

 <http://electron.atom.io/apps/>